pypeit/PypeIt/doc/tutorials/nirspec_high_howto.rst

 Overview
 ========

-This tutorial is written to serve as both and guide and documentation for reducing Keck/NIRSPEC high resolution spectra using PypeIt.
+This tutorial is written to serve as both a guide and documentation for reducing Keck/NIRSPEC high resolution spectra using PypeIt.
 We will begin with a reduction of the sample J Band dataset and include recommendations for reducing other sample datasets (Y, H, and K bands).